 Parking for students is available at all campus locations.
 Some is free, but some parks cost.
 Disability car parking is available for mobility card holders; to find out where these parks are, contact us.

 Share a ride, save money, reduce congestion and socialise all at the same time.
-Let's Carpool will help you to find people in your area who are also travelling to Ara.
+Smart Travel will help you to find people in your area who are also travelling to Ara.

 At the Woolston Campus there is limited free parking off Sullivan Ave and Ensors Road.

-In Timaru, carparks are on the street or a parking black on Arthur Street next to the Childcare Centre.
+In Timaru, carparks are on the street or a car park on Arthur Street next to the Childcare Centre.
 Ashburton Campus has off street parking.

 Disability car parking is available to mobility card holders.